The Nicol Walking Stones

 Outdoor

-Andy Black currently holds the outdoor record at 19.5m (64 feet) which was set at Potarch on August 21st 2021.
+Dale Murray currently holds the outdoor record at 64 feet 3 inches (19.58m) which he set at Donald Dinnie Day in Potarch on 4th August 2024.

 Indoor